-Non Refundable Application Fee
+Non-Refundable Application Fee \$235

-Examination
+Examination Fee

-This fee is for the examination.
-It will be refunded if you are ineligible to sit for the exam.
+This examination fee is for the examination.
+It will be refunded to you if you are ineligible to sit for the exam.

-Missed Appointment/No Shows: If your application is approved and you schedule your exam, but miss your appointment or do not show up for your appointment without a valid and documented excuse the exam fee will not be refunded.
+If your application is approved and you schedule your exam but miss your appointment or do not show up for your appointment without a valid and documented excuse the exam fee will not be refunded.